jasone/sqlive/docs/docs.md

 Now that we successfully created a window.
 Let's run a query on it.
 Let's compute the average account balance of the customers who connected in the last hour.
-As usual, we first compute the join as a seperate step:
+As usual, we first compute the join as a separate step:

 ```
 $ echo "create virtual view customer_window as select * from customer_connect_window, customer where cw_custkey = c_custkey;" | sqlive --data /tmp/test.db